wolffangsecurity/wolffangsecurity.github.io/az-honeynet/index.md

 # Global Threat Visualization: Azure Honeynet Mapping
 ## Project Description
-In this project, I deliberately configured both Windows and Linux virtual machines with intentional vulnerabilities and exposed them to the internet for 24 hours, creating a honeynet designed to attract and analyze malicious activities.
+In this project, I exposed a Windows and a Linux virtual machine with to the internet for 24 hours, creating a honeynet designed to attract and analyze malicious activities.

-These misconfigurations invited attackers from around the world, providing me with the opportunity to observe and analyze their techniques.
-By tracking the geographic origin of each attack, I gained valuable insights into potential threats.
+Misconfigurations in the environment acted as bait for attackers worldwide, providing me with an opportunity to observe and analyze their techniques.

 Following this, I fortified the security of the environment and re-exposed the virtual machines to the internet.
 This allowed me to compare data and evaluate the effectiveness of the implemented security measures.